timosalm/spring-application-advisor-workshop/workshop/content/01-first-steps/index.md

 ---
-title: Your First Steps With Spring Application Advisor
+title: Your First Step(s) With Spring Application Advisor
 ---

 #### Sample Application

-To discover the capabilities of `Spring Application Advisor`, we will use a well known application: [Spring Petclinic](https://github.com/spring-projects/spring-petclinic).
+To discover the capabilities of *Spring Application Advisor*, we will use a well known application: [Spring Petclinic](https://github.com/spring-projects/spring-petclinic).
 *Spring PetClinic* is a sample application designed to show how the Spring stack can be used to build simple, but powerful database-oriented applications.
 It demonstrates the use of Spring Boot with Spring MVC and Spring Data JPA.
-*Spring PetClinic* is constantly updated to the latest versions, so we go back in time and check-out a version from around two years when it was still **based on Spring Boot 2.7 and Java 8**.
+*Spring PetClinic* is constantly upgraded to the latest versions, so we go back in time and check-out a version from around two years when it was still **based on Spring Boot 2.7 and Java 8**.

 ```execute
 git clone {{< param  git_protocol >}}://{{< param  git_host >}}/spring-petclinic && cd spring-petclinic